Your Pet, Our Passion.

 Your dog has diabetes

 If your dog has been diagnosed with diabetes, this means that they are prone to spikes in blood sugar levels.
-Dogs suffering from diabetes should stay away from fruits that are high in sugar, including oranges.
+Dogs suffering from diabetes should stay away from fruits that are high in sugars, including oranges.

 Your dog is overweight